The Rights of the Never Married Father

 Without this law on the books, every child borne to an unwed mother would automatically become a ward of the state at birth.
 Although the witnessing of the birth would seem like the logical protection to the rights of the mother, the removal of these laws would bestow no rights to either parent upon birth.
 Without that the State would have to take over under Pans Patriae and act as the “protector” of the child in all matters such as health and safety.

-For a state this would become a very expensive process because that would make them solely responsible for any financial burdens associated with the birth and raising of the child until the natural mother goes through the legal process of establishing her rights as a parent.
-That could take months of legal wrangling and unnecessary legal battles that would effectively bankrupt a state through a protracted and slow legal system that has now become ever more over crowded.
-All the while that state is footing the bill of food, health care, housing and normal everyday care of a new born child.
+For a state, this would become a very expensive process because that would make them solely responsible for any financial burdens associated with the birth and raising of the child until the natural mother goes through the legal process of establishing her rights as a parent.
+That could take months of legal wrangling and unnecessary legal battles that would effectively bankrupt a state through a protracted and slow legal system that has now become even more overcrowded.
+All the while that state is footing the bill of food, health care, housing and normal everyday care of a newborn child.

 This would be massively expensive and a logistical nightmare for all involved and frankly far from in the Best Interests of any child to start life as a ward of the State when critical bonds are normally formed between a child and parent.

-Second most important factor is that at this point in a child’s life there is no proof of paternity for a father.
+The second most important factor is that at this point in a child’s life there is no proof of paternity for a father.
 As a father who witnessed the birth of his own son, I can state that it is pretty hard to deny that a woman gave birth to a child especially with the existence of so many witnesses to the fact that the child “came” out of her body.
-Sorry guys, this is the way the God intended things to be and until a male under goes major transformations in their body mechanics, that will never change.
+Sorry guys, this is the way the God intended things to be and until a male undergoes major transformations in their body mechanics, that will never change.